yy-lab/know-hows-faqs/FAQ.md

 ## Computers and systems

+### Which editor should I use?

+[Visual Studio Code](https://code.visualstudio.com) will be the best editor for most.
+It can handle pretty much all languages and formats.
+It can natively handle Jupyter notebooks.
+The remote SSH plugin lets you work in the exactly same environment even when your programs are running on a server.

+For a lightweight editor, it may be worthwhile to learn vim.
+Use [NeoVim](https://neovim.io).

 ### Can we use Google Drive on remote machines?

 Often the need arises to transfer data between your local machine and remote machines (servers).
 On linux, this is usually handled by `scp` or `rsync`.  *Try `rysnc` if `scp` is taking too much time*